jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

-Setting up Eclipse, Git, and RTC Desktop Clients to access DevOps Services
+Setting up Eclipse, Git, and RTC Desktop Clients to access IBM DevOps Services
 ==========================================================================

 DevOps Services lets you decide how you code.